 Entrepreneurs are responsible for a large part of the new job creation in Oregon, and OCF’s investment in Oregon’s innovation economy is strategic.

 In 2019, OCF launched the Thriving Entrepreneurs Grant Program to provide funding for nonprofit organizations that support entrepreneurs with particular emphasis on those that assist women, people of color, and rural entrepreneurs.
 The program provides an open, responsive grantmaking opportunity that offers flexible funding.
 Priority is given to organizations that either have a demonstrated track record of success working with diverse entrepreneurs or a promising approach and plan to serve entrepreneurs in a new way.

 Organizations that don’t receive or didn’t apply for these grants have the option of submitting information to OCF’s Organizational Profile Tool.
 This tool helps keep staff and donors at OCF updated with the organizations’ current mission statements, demographics of populations served, and current and upcoming projects, helping donors make decisions about programs to fund.

-Since the Thriving Entrepreneurs Grant is a pilot project in its first year, there is opportunity to leverage OCF’s investment and support these critical organizations serving Oregon entrepreneurs.
-Donate to the Oregon Small Business Stabilization Fund today to continue supporting entrepreneurs and small business in the community or please contact your donor relations officer or Melissa Freeman, director of strategic projects at firstname.lastname@example.org or (503) 227-6846.
+The Thriving Entrepreneurs Grant is an opportunity to leverage OCF’s investment and support these critical organizations serving Oregon entrepreneurs.
+Donate to the Oregon Small Business Stabilization Fund today to continue supporting entrepreneurs and small business in the community.